A hyperelastic oscillatory Couette system: Analysis of system behavior for neo-Hookean solids

+In the limit case of a purely elastic solid (\( \nu = 0\)) the denominator of \( G \) is always \( > 0 \), due to the non-zero contributions from the fluid phase (\( k_f \neq 0 \)).
+The immediate implication is that unbounded resonance \( |G| \to \infty \), is not possible in our setup because the fluid always dampens out high amplitudes in the solid phase.
+Thus, interstitial fluids, beside providing lubrication as in synovial joints, may also prevent excessive deformations and subsequent failure of the soft, articular cartilage.

+In~\cref{fig:gain_panel}a, we plot \( |G| \) as a function of \( \Er, \Rey \) with \( \nu = 0\).
+As can be seen, characteristic gain peaks (\(|G| > 1\), bright yellow) take place and manifest as families of hyperbolae \( \Rey \cdot \Er = k^2 \).
+Here \( k = \frac{\pi}{\lambda}\) corresponds to discrete harmonic wavenumbers with wavelength \( \lambda = \left( \pi^2 \Rey \Er \right)^{-0.5} \), from~\cref{tab:params}.
+Hence, higher \( k \) corresponds to higher harmonics.
+To further gain intuition, we fix \( \Rey = 1\) (chosen because of its dynamic richness, see~\cref{fig:neo_hookean_sweep}), and plot \( |G| \) versus \( \Er \) to obtain the red curve of~\cref{fig:gain_panel}c.
+We see four distinct high-gain peaks \Circled{$0$} -- \Circled{$3$} of increasing amplitude, where the numbers represent the standing wave mode.
+In the cases \Circled{$1$} -- \Circled{$3$}, the solid displaces more than the driving wall~(\cref{fig:gain_panel}d--f), with velocity profiles corresponding to the first three harmonics.
+Case \Circled{$0$} is characterized by the fact that maximal amplitudes occur at the interface, and not in the bulk, thus behaving as a standing wave with a free end at the interface.

+Realistic materials include internal dissipation effects, which we enable here by adding viscosity to the solid.
+This drastically reduces \( |G| \) amplitudes, but preserves the hyperbolic structure of peaks, as seen in~\cref{fig:gain_panel}b.

+Lastly, 2D DNS simulations for \( \nu = 0, 10^{-2}\) (\cref{fig:gain_panel}d,f, black scatter points) validate our model predictions.
+Since it is numerically challenging to capture these high gain regimes, we propose \( \Rey = 1, \Er = 1.3, \nu = {0, 10^{-2}}\) for benchmarking numerical simulations, in addition to the parameter sets presented in~\cref{sec:neo_hookean_dynamics}.

-We have thus provided analytical solutions for the dynamics of a viscoelastic neo-Hookean solid immersed in a viscous fluid.
-We have extended the previous work of~\citet{sugiyama2011full} to account for arbitrary solid densities and viscosities.
+We have thus provided analytical solutions for the dynamics of a viscoelastic neo-Hookean solid immersed in an oscillatory Couette flow system.
+We have derived a general solution to account for arbitrary solid densities and viscosities in our setup, using two approaches---one in modal space generalizing the previous work of~\citet{sugiyama2011full}, and one in physical space.
 As a special limiting case, we recover the original solution of \citet{sugiyama2011full} for a density-matched solid with zero viscosity.
-Additionally we recover previous analytical solutions of single~\cite{landau1987theoretical} and multi-fluid~\cite{sim2006stratified,leclaire2014unsteady} Stokes--Couette flows in the limit of zero solid elasticity.
-The solution exhibits a wide range of behavior in these cases (\cref{fig:linear_velocity,fig:stokes_coutte,fig:multiphase}) and is as a useful benchmark to validate strongly coupled solid--fluid interaction solvers.
+Additionally, we recover analytical solutions of single~\cite{landau1987theoretical} and multi-fluid~\cite{sim2006stratified,leclaire2014unsteady} Stokes--Couette flows in the limit of zero solid elasticity.
+Further, our solutions compare well against DNS results (\cref{fig:neo_hookean_simulations}).
+They are found to exhibit a range of behaviors (\cref{fig:neo_hookean_sweep}), including high gains~(\cref{fig:gain_panel}), with potential applications in biophysics and engineering.
+Next, we discuss the case of a generalized Mooney--Rivlin solid, which presents higher order non-linear effects within the solid.